 The harbour town of Mossel Bay on South Africa’s Garden Route is a happy mix of history, heritage and natural attractions centred on 60km (37mi) of sandy beaches, where you can swim, sail, surf, fish and walk year round.
 Adventurers can do shark cage dives, scuba dive, sky dive or take heli-flips.
 There’s also hiking, sandboarding, quad or mountain biking and horse riding.
 History buffs can visit the Bartolomeu Dias Museum Centre named for the Portuguese explorer who sailed around the southern tip of Africa in 1488.
+Read on to find the right Mossel Bay hotel for your trip.

 A five-star beachfront hotel, this offers everything from standard rooms to superior suites, all in white with cool shades of grey.
 Laze in a lounger on a private deck or in a jacuzzi, bathe in the tidal pool, or join a wine tasting or art workshop.

 Pinnacle clinched the title Best Golf Course in Africa at the 2020 World Golf Awards, and it’s easy to see why.
-The setting on a cliff top with 270-degree views of the sea is spectacular, and the design by Peter Matkovich has produced challenging holes.
+The setting, on a cliff top with 270-degree views of the sea, is spectacular, and the design by Peter Matkovich has produced challenging holes.
 Stay in one of the three-storey lodges in the landscaped grounds with swimming pools, and dine in Pinnacle Restaurant, surrounded by the greens.

 Set against a hillside above the beach in a quiet cul-de-sac, this has airy suites in subtle shades, overlooking the sea and the Outeniqua Mountains.
 Alida and Noel Hudson are attentive hosts, who will happily fill you in on local history over their leisurely breakfasts.
 Restaurants and shops are just down the road.